4GeeksAcademy/javascript-dom-tutorial-exercises/exercises/08-Remove-DOM-Element-part-one/README.md

 To remove the second element, need the function removeChild from the parent UL, but passing, as a parameter, the `<li>` that I want to remove.

 Something like this:

 ```js
     let element = document.querySelector("#element-id");
     element.parentNode.removeChild(element);
 ```
 ## 📝 Instructions:

-Remove the `#secondItem` from the UL that is part of the HTML of this website.
+Remove the second li from the UL that is part of the HTML of this website.